AhDoozy/rl-goal-tracker-v2/README.md

 - 🖱️ Improved context menus with better usability
 - 🎯 Enhanced cursor and hover detection accuracy
 - 📋 Copy and paste support in the goal name input field
+- 🔄 Context menu entries rebuilt dynamically before opening to always reflect the latest state.
+- 🖼️ Task and goal content now force an initial refresh so icons and text render correctly at login.

 ---
 ## 🐛 Fixes